whprocter/RPr-Chakraborty-2021/docs/report/report.md

 |z_male_pct               |   -0.464|      0.031| -14.860|              0.000|
 |z_female_pct             |    0.373|      0.031|  11.957|              0.000|

-*Table 7: Generalized Linear Model of Disability Subgroups and COVID-19 Incidence*
+Given the variability caused by different and potentially problematic clustering definitions observed above, we re-assessed the disability sub-group relationships with COVID-19 using a simpler generalized linear model with the same family and link functions as the GEE model, but with no clustering.
+Results are shown in Table 7, and confirm the trends identified by the GEE models in terms of coefficient directions, magnitudes, and variability or instability across models.
+The standard errors and significance tests from table 7 do not account for spatial autocorrelation.

 ## Discussion

 Our reproduction of the original study was partially successful, leading to similar, but inexact results compared to the original study.
 A portion of the inexactitude may be attributed to differences in the computational environments.
 However, we have also reanalyzed the study and tested its robustness by changing some research parameters.
-Our results suggest support for the conclusions of the original study, but also emphasize the importance of reproduction studies to understand the full details of the research design, to evaluate internal validity, and to test for uncertainty and robustness to key parameters.
+Our results suggest support for the conclusions of the original study, but also emphasize the importance of reproduction studies to critically review the full details of the research design, to evaluate internal validity, and to test for uncertainty and robustness to key parameters.

 The choropleth map we made in the **first part** of the reproduction analysis (Figure 2) reveals an identical spatial pattern to that of the original study's Figure 1, confirming the equivalence of our dependent variable with that of the original study.
 Both maps revealed that COVID-19 cases were distributed unevenly across space.